 2. Learn how to gain greater self-awareness by listening to my podcast and reading the book, Elevate, by Commonwealth Financial founder Joe Deitch.

+3. Learn how to facilitate values and purpose type conversations by listening to my podcast with Dr. Martin Seay.
 What I’ve described in this article represents a major shift for many advisors and you might be wondering where you’ll find the time to have these types of conversations with clients.
 What I see happening is advisors will use technology to automate much of the money management and planning process and use the freed-up time to have deeper life-centered conversations.
 Advisors who continue business as usual will begin falling behind at an ever-increasing pace.

 – Think2Perform Visit Doug Lennick and his team online.

 – Leveraging Your Financial Intelligence: At the Intersection of Money, Health, and Happiness.
 Leveraging Your Financial Intelligence will teach you a powerful values-based approach to achieving your most important life goals.

 – Financial Intelligence: How to Make Smart, Values-Based Decisions with Your Money and Your Life.
 Beginning with your principles, values, and beliefs, Financial Intelligence offers a concrete guide to help you achieve better results.

 – The Importance of Self-Awareness and Action in Delivering Great Financial Advice My conversation with Joe Deitch also touches on knowing yourself so you can know your clients.